State's 4,044 new coronavirus cases highest in 2 months; deaths rise by 87

-Florida's coronavirus cases rose by 4,044, the first time in nearly two months they were more than 4,000 in one day, as additional deaths remained under triple digits for the second day in a row, 87, the Florida Department of Health announced Saturday.
+Florida's coronavirus cases rose by 4,044, the first time in nearly two months they were more than 4,000 in one day, as additional deaths remained under triple digits for the second day in a row, a U.S.-high 87, the Florida Department of Health announced Saturday.
+Also, the state's first-time daily positivity moved into the 5 percent range with Palm Beach County remaining under 4 percent.

 Florida was nearing 16,000 deaths of residents, a milestone achieved by four other states.
-Since the first two deaths were announced on March 6, which is 225 days, the death toll has reached 15,917, with an average of 71 per day, with the total including nonresidents 16,112, which remained at 200.
+Since the first two deaths were announced on March 6, which is 225 days, the death toll has reached 15,917, with an average of 71 per day, with the total including nonresidents 16,118, which increased by 1 to 201.

 Infections in Florida are trending upward like in 31 other states in the nation.
 But new cases are exponentially lower than Florida's U.S. high of 15,300 in July